 LEOPARD PROJECT CONTROLS

-A project baseline schedule is the CPM Schedule where all the stakeholders of the project accept the proposed schedule to function as the monitoring basis of the project work. .
+A project baseline schedule is the CPM Schedule where all the stakeholders of the project accept the proposed schedule to function as the monitoring basis of the project work.
 These are the versions against which we will measure all progress and deviations from our project plan.
 The baseline is the reference against which a project is monitored and controlled.

 A baseline is created at the start of a project or at the start of a stage of a project.
 And once we have it, we can use it as the basis for monitoring and controlling our project.
-In situations where there is a major change in the project and the project baseline schedule doesn’t accurately forecast the project, the project team should re-evaluate the baseline and update the baseline to reflect the recent changes..
-In this blog post we will try to cover five ways in which project baselines can help you to deliver projects on time and on budget.
+In situations where there is a major change in the project and the project baseline schedule doesn’t accurately forecast the project, the project team should re-evaluate the baseline and update the baseline to reflect the recent changes.
+In this blog post, we will try to cover five ways in which project baselines can help you deliver projects on time and on budget.

 When to create a new baseline and why is it required?